How the fashion industry is adapting to change

 Prioritize sustainability

 Up to 88% of consumers want their favorite brands to be more environmentally friendly.
-Millennials and Gen-Z make up a considerable portion of your consumer base; for the most part, they want to invest in sustainable brands.
+Millennials and Gen Z comprise a considerable portion of your consumer base; they mostly want to invest in sustainable brands.
 Ignoring sustainability can damage your brand’s image and future earnings.

 Consider using local suppliers to deliver small volumes of high-quality pieces and build personal relationships with these businesses.
-Support your local community and help to reduce greenhouse gases in the process!
-So, the next time you need to order women’s tops – turn to your local supplier instead of wholesale retailers.
+This will support your local community and help reduce greenhouse gases!
+So, the next time you need to order women’s tops, turn to your local supplier instead of wholesale retailers.

-Almost 50% of fast fashion retailers have recently noticed a decrease in customer purchases.
+Almost 50% of fast-fashion retailers have recently noticed decreased customer purchases.
 The environment should be at the heart of your brand’s fundamental values.
-You can reduce excess inventory and save yourself time and money in the process.
+By reducing excess inventory, you can save yourself time and money.